alvinye9/bolc_25-012.github.io/docs/Main/PT3/index.md

 !!! info

-    - Show up early for accountability at 0550, Uniform is summer APFU w/ Jacket (no pants)
+    - Show up early for accountability at 0550 (0540 for Frisbee Thursdays) , Uniform is summer APFU w/ Jacket (no pants)

     - The PRT leader is expected to lead all phases of training.
 Training plan for this week must be sent to 1LT Ye NLT Thursday 24 APR 2025.